<!– generated-by: gsd-doc-writer –> Usage Guide ===========

 col.benchmark(indexers=["faiss", "usearch", "hnswlib"])

-Embenx allows you to generate high-quality synthetic query-document pairs from your collections using LLMs.
-This is useful for creating fine-tuning datasets or evaluation benchmarks.
+Generate high-quality synthetic query-document pairs from your collections using LLMs.

 results = col.generate_synthetic_queries(